 In general, a valid NT advance care directive will apply in other states and territories in Australia, although there may be some limitations and additional requirements.
 It may be recognised under common law.

 Similarly, an appointment of a decision-maker will usually apply, but there is variation in the laws within Australia.
 It is recommended that a person obtain specific advice from the Office of the Public Advocate or equivalent in the relevant state or territory.

 If a person is permanently moving state or territory, it is recommended that they update their documentation using the recommended form(s) for their new location.

 Advance care directives from other states and territories

-In general, a valid advance care directive from another jurisdiction will be recognised in NT as an Advance Personal Plan and used accordingly.
+In general, a valid advance care directive and substitute decision-maker appointment will be recognised in the NT.